Diazepam (Into the rectum)

 - Blue lips, fingernails, or skin, trouble breathing, fast or slow heartbeat

-- Change or loss of consciousness, confusion, lack of coordination, sleepiness or unusual drowsiness
+- Change or loss of consciousness, confusion, dizziness, faintness, lightheadedness, problems with coordination or walking, sleepiness or unusual drowsiness

 - Unusual mood or behavior, trouble sleeping